nss-day-cohort-45/c45-class-notes/MVC/README.md

     * Views are responsible for visually displaying data or displaying forms for inputting new data
     * In ASP.NET Core MVC views are Razor Templates (`*.cshtml`) files that contain both HTML and C# code

+* Dependency Injection
+  * Some concrete aspects:
+    * This is the purpose of using the `services.AddTransient()` method in the `Startup.cs` file
+    * This is also the purpose of using interfaces for our repositories
+  * Dependency Injection is a term used to refer to using constructor parameters to pass objects into other objects
+  * Example:
+    * The `OwnersController` is a class that needs to use an `OwnerRepository` to get data from the database.
+    * We say that the `OwnersController` "depends" upon the `OwnerRepository` to get its work done
+    * By listing an `IOwnerRepository` as a constructor parameter, the `OwnersController` is saying that it must have an instance of the repository "injected" into it.
+  * When using Dependency Injection it is common to make use of interfaces.
+One benefit of using interfaces is that it's relatively easy to replace the underlying concrete class
+    * This use of interfaces is related to the concept of "decoupling"